-Since 2006, Green Mountain Conservation Group (GMCG) has collaborated with DES, NH Fish & Game Department and local volunteers and schools for the Volunteer Biological Assessment Program (VBAP).
+Since 2006, Green Mountain Conservation Group (GMCG) has collaborated with DES, NH Fish & Game Department, and local volunteers and schools for the Volunteer Biological Assessment Program (VBAP).
 While NH DES no longer oversees the program "due to lack of staff support" according to David Neils, Chief Aquatic Pollution Biologist, GMCG continues to offer the VBAP program to schools in the Ossipee Watershed for educational purposes following the recommendation of NH DES and NH Fish & Game Department.
 In recent years, the program has expanded to additional schools and sites outside of the Ossipee Watershed, including parts of the Saco River Watershed in Conway, NH and Porter, ME.

-In 2022, GMCG worked with students and teachers from five local schools across the Saco Watershed in New Hampshire and Maine to collect, sort, and analyze macroinvertebrates at five sites.
-This report contains the results of that sampling with additional data analysis to compare sites across the watershed and over time since some of these sites are year-round sampling sites for GMCG's RIVERS program (Regional Interstate Volunteers for the Ecosystems and Rivers of Saco).
+In 2024, GMCG worked with students and teachers from five local schools across the Saco Watershed in New Hampshire to collect, sort, and analyze macroinvertebrates at four sites.
+This report contains the results of that sampling, along with additional data analysis which compares sites across the watershed over time as some of these sites are sampled year-round for GMCG's RIVERS (Regional Interstate Volunteers for the Ecosystems and Rivers of Saco) program.
 As monitoring continues, data will continue to be evaluated and analyzed for any trends or water quality issues.